ExpediaGroup/graphql-kotlin/README.md

 ## 🗞 Blog Posts and Videos

-The [Blogs and videos page](https://expediagroup.github.io/graphql-kotlin/docs/blogs-and-videos) in the GraphQL Kotlin documentation links to blog posts, release announcements, conference talks about the library, and general talks about GraphQL at Expedia Group.
+The [Blogs & Videos page](https://expediagroup.github.io/graphql-kotlin/docs/blogs-and-videos) in the GraphQL Kotlin documentation links to blog posts, release announcements, conference talks about the library, and general talks about GraphQL at Expedia Group.

 ## 👥 Contact